Bikkurim (first-fruits): Procedure

 Fruits were selected for the offering as follows: Upon visiting his field and seeing a fig, or a grape, or a pomegranate that was ripe, the owner would tie a cord of reed-grass or similar fiber around the fruit, saying, "This shall be among the bikkurim."
 According to Simeon, he had to repeat the express designation after the fruit had been plucked from the tree in the orchard.

-The bringing of first-fruits was incorporated into a beautiful and grand festive celebration, with a procession of pilgrims marching up to Jerusalem and then the Temple.
+The bringing of first-fruits was incorporated into a grand and festive celebration, with a procession of pilgrims marching up to Jerusalem and then the Temple.

 Stations, with deputations representing the people of all the cities in the district, assembled in the chief town of the district, and stayed there overnight in the open squares, without going into the houses.
 At dawn the officer in charge called out: "Arise, let us ascend to Zion, the house of the Lord our God."
 Those from the neighborhood brought fresh figs and grapes, those from a distance dried figs and raisins.

 A bull with horns gilded and head wreathed with olive-leaves, led the procession, which was accompanied with flute-playing.
 The fruits were brought in gold, silver or willow baskets to which live doves were tied.
 When they arrived near the Holy City, the pilgrims sent messengers ahead while they decorated the Firstfruits.
 The Temple officers came out to meet them, and all artisans along the streets rose before them, giving them the salutation of peace, and hailing them as brothers from this or that town.

 The flute kept sounding until they reached the Temple Mount.
 Here even King Agrippa, following the custom, took his basket on his shoulder, and marched in the ranks, until they came to the outer court and hall.
 The Levites would then break out in song.
 The doves were given as sacrificial offerings, and the Avowal would be made before a priest while the basket was still on the pilgrim's shoulder.
 At the words "a wandering Aramean was my father", the basket was deposed from the shoulder, but while the owner was still holding its handles or rims, a priest put his hand under it and "swung it" (lifted it up), and repeated the words "a wandering Aramean was my father", etc., until the end of the recitation.
 Then the basket was placed by the Altar and the pilgrim would bow and leave.